-The Company has established an audit committee (the "Audit Committee") on 7 December 2020 with written terms of reference in compliance with Code C.3 of the Corporate Governance Code as set out in Appendix 14 to the Listing Rules.
+The Company has established an audit committee (the "Audit Committee") on 7 December 2020 with written terms of reference in compliance with Code C.3 of the Corporate Governance Code (which has been re-numbered as Code D.3 of the Corporate Governance Code since 1 January 2022) as set out in Appendix 14 to the Listing Rules.
 The primary duties of our Audit Committee are mainly to make recommendations to our Board on the appointment and removal of the external auditor, review the consolidated financial statements and material advice in respect of financial reporting, oversee the internal control and risk management systems of our Company.